Fi3/merx/README.md

     let remain = (tot_amount + to_pay).unwrap();
     println!("{:#?}", remain);

+    // With a float also a rounding method must be provided, this because Merx must know what to do
+    // with floats with higher precision than the asset.
+Possible rounding methods are Trunc Floor
+    // Ceil Round and they behaved the same as rust's f64 methods with the same names. let usd = Usd::try_from((10.87, FloatRounding::Trunc)).unwrap();
+    println!("{:#?}", usd);

+    // When the source of the float is a text string the best thing to do is to parse the value
+    // from a string.
+    let usd = Usd::try_from("10.87").unwrap();
+    println!("{:#?}", usd);

     // TODO smouthly conversion
     //let x: USD = match remain {
     //    Credit(x) => interests(USD::from(x), 12, 3);